jingpang/LearnVIORB/README.md

+Realtime branch.
+There're still some bugs, debugging.

+Modification:
+1. Add real-time code.
+2. Change optimization vertex usage, from PVR to PR-V as in paper.
+3. Try inverse depth parameterization in LocalBA, can be changed back to PR-V version in the code of LocalMapping.cc.
+4. Some other related changes.

+May 28

+*****

 An implementation of [Visual Inertial ORBSLAM](https://arxiv.org/abs/1610.05949) based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)

 Not bug-free.
-Not real-time.
 Just try the basic ideas of Visual Inertial SLAM in above paper.
 Welcome to improve it together!

 Build with `build.sh`.
 Modify the path in `config/euroc.yaml`.